publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch36/schI/m__us_usc_t7_s1508.md

             (A) __In general__

             Except as provided in subparagraph (B), notwithstanding section 536 of the Agricultural Research, Extension, and Education Reform Act of 1998 ([7 U.S.C.
 1506][/us/usc/t7/s1506] note; [Public Law 105–185][/us/pl/105/185]) and section 148 of the Agricultural Risk Protection Act of 2000 ([7 U.S.C.
-1506][/us/usc/t7/s1506] note; [Public Law 106–224][/us/pl/106/224]), the Corporation may renegotiate the financial terms and conditions of each Standard Reinsurance Agreement—
+1506][/us/usc/t7/s1506] note; [Public Law 106–224][/us/pl/106/224]), the Corporation shall renegotiate the financial terms and conditions of each Standard Reinsurance Agreement—

-                (i) to be effective for the 2011 reinsurance year beginning July 1, 2010; and
+                (i) not later than December 31, 2016; and

-                (ii) once during each period of 5 reinsurance years thereafter.
+                (ii) not less than once during each period of 5 reinsurance years thereafter.

             (B) __Exceptions__